label-sleuth/label-sleuth.org/docs/contributing.md

 Before contributing to the project, all contributors must sign a Developer Certificate of Origin (DCO).
 By signing the DCO, you are attesting that you are the author of the contribution and you are freely contributing it under the terms of the Apache-2.0 license.

-When you create the pull request, a bot will check if you have already signed the DCO.
-If not, it will block the pull request and ask you to do so.
+To sign the DCO, include a copy of the DCO in a pull request comment.

 #### Code Review